Cloudef/nix-autoenv/README.md

 nix-autoenv bash-setup
 ```

+#### Manual use

+You can use nix-autoenv manually as well by creating shell function that sources the output of `nix-autoenv <your-shell-here>`

 ### How does it work?

 nix-autoenv runs `nix flake info` on every cd, if it fails to run it will restore the environment,